OfficeDev/office-js-docs-reference/docs/requirement-sets/common/identity-api-requirement-sets.md

 > [!IMPORTANT]
 >
-> - Regardless of the platform, the Identity API requirement set isn't supported if the Office document is opened from the **Files** tab of a Teams channel using the **Edit in Teams** option on the **Open** dropdown menu.
 > - In Outlook, the Identity API requirement set isn't supported if the add-in is loaded in an Outlook.com or Gmail mailbox.

 ## Outlook and Identity API requirement sets